ekoret/gs-bot/README.md

 Clone the git project.
 Command line into the folder and use `npm install` to install all the packages.
 Create a `.env` file and add the enviroment variables from the list below.
 You can then use `node index.js` from the root of the project folder to start the bot.
 You can also use `npm run watch` to run the bot with nodemon.
 This method is useful for debugging and development.

+### Setting Up Authorization

+We don't want EVERYONE to be able to use the bot, only verified members.
+In order to achieve this, we can set the flag `Use Application Commands` in role settings to true for the roles that CAN use the bot.
+For example, we would set the flag for the role `@everyone` to false, while role `Verified Member` and any other roles to true.

 ### Enviroment Variables

 - BOT_TOKEN